IPSScienceVisualization/Workshops/GLPAworkshop.md

 Participants can participate as various levels everything from just watching to contributing to the open source development.

-To follow along with the session please bring a Windows laptop and install the software described here.
+To follow along with the session please bring a Windows laptop and install the software described [here](https://github.com/IPSScienceVisualization/Workshops/blob/master/WWTsetup.md).

 ## Workshop agenda

 ####  Introduction to WWT
-+  How it works
++  About WWT
-+  One the Web
++  WWT and the Web
 +  The Open Source transition
 +  The Future